robotastic/smartnet-scanner/README.md

 GNURadio based scanner for SmartNet II Digital radio systems.
 It is for systems that use P25 CAI for the voice channels instead of analog.

 ### Channel List
 In order to work, the scanner needs a list of the talkgroups on the system.
-This is stored in a Comma Sperated Value (CSV) file, that should be name ChanList.csv.
+This is stored in a Comma Sperated Value (CSV) file, that should be named ChanList.csv.

-In order to get this data, goto [Radio Reference](http://www.radioreference.com/apps/db/) and find the system.
-Click on "List All in one table".
-Select the tabel and copy it into a spreadsheet program like Excel, or Google Docs.
-It should have 7 different.
-The value in the collumns should be as follows:
+In order to get this data:
+1. Goto [Radio Reference](http://www.radioreference.com/apps/db/) and find the system.
+2. Click on "List All in one table".
+3. Select the tabel and copy it into a spreadsheet program like Excel, or Google Docs.
+4. It should have 7 different columns.
+5. The value in the collumns should be as follows:

- `DEC - HEX - Mode - Alpha Tag - Description - Tag`
+ `DEC - HEX - Mode - Alpha Tag - Description - Tag - Group`

-Save this file in the CSV format.
+6. Save this file in the CSV format.

 ### Installation
 **Requirements**